adambatson/adambatson.github.io/projects/gbtisaas.md

 ## Manage Guestbooks

 The manage Guestbooks tab allows administrators to create, edit, and delete guestbooks.
 Admins may also `archive` books which closes them to new submissions and removes them from the main page.
-Admins may also choose to download the guestbooks in `.csv` format.
+Admins may also choose to download the guest books in `.csv` format.

 ![Guestbbok Management](/images/projects/gbtisaas/ManageGuestBooks.png)

 ## Manage Signatures

 The Manage Signatures tab allows administrators to moderate the signatures in a guestbook.
-The admins may also enable a profanity filter that will auto remove profane messages, or set a guestbook to auto approve all incoming messages.
+The admins may also enable a profanity filter that will auto remove profane messages, or set a guest book to auto approve all incoming messages.

 ![Signature Management](/images/projects/gbtisaas/ManageSignatures.png)